AWS Provider

 #Gotchas

-- EC2 Mac needs an explicit Dedicated Host id.
+--typemust - EC2 Mac requires an allocated Dedicated Host in the selected region and is

-- VNC stays behind SSH tunnels; do not expose VNC ports directly.
+- VNC stays behind SSH tunnels; never expose VNC ports directly.

 capacity.hints: false or CRABBOX_CAPACITY_HINTS=0.